-Specifying a column as not permitting null values can help maintain data integrity by ensuring that a column in a row always contains data.
-If null values are not allowed, the user entering data in the table must enter a value in the column or the table row cannot be accepted into the database.
+Specifying a column as not permitting null values can help maintain data integrity by guaranteeing that a column in a row always contains data.
+If null values are not allowed, a user that enters data in the table must enter a value in the column or else the table row cannot be accepted into the database.

 |Columns defined with a PRIMARY KEY constraint or IDENTITY property cannot allow null values.|